3mmette/TheIsland/Readme.md

 To run the game, it is a requirement to have the Python 3 interpreter installed on your computer.
 It can be downloaded from following website:
 https://www.python.org/downloads/
-Simply choose the latest version for your operating system and follow the prompts.
+Choose the latest version for your operating system and follow the prompts.
 You will also need the game files.
-Download the game and place it in an easily accessible folder.
+Download the zipped game files and extract them to an easily accessible folder.

 ## **Starting the Game**